Culture of Solidarity Fund

 Meet our fifth round grantees

 Europe needs a shared public space where a culture of solidarity can be practiced.
-It is there where the ongoing infodemic can be combated.
+It is there where the ongoing infodemic can be combatted.
 Visit SHARE under our programmes to read more about the European Cultural Foundation’s work on the development of a European public space.

-Meet our round four infodemic call grantees
+Meet our fourth round grantees

 Cultural Broadcasting Archive - Verein zur Förderung digitaler Kommunikation: European Cultural Backbone 2.0Read an interview here: